Tannakian duality over Dedekind rings and applications: Introduction

-In Section \ref{Sect5} we apply the Tannakian duality to the case of stratified sheaves over a smooth scheme $X/R$, where $R$ is a Dedekind ring.
-When $R$ is complete local discrete valuation ring with equal characteristic, we show that $\str(X/R)$ is a Tannakian category over $R$.
-The general case is open.
-However, there exists an appropriate subcategory of $\str(X/R)$ which is Tannakian and thus defines the relative differential fundamental group.
-Not much is known about this group scheme.
-For instance, we are interested in the question, whether this group scheme is locally finite, pro-algebraic and smooth.
+In Section \ref{Sect5} we apply the Tannakian duality to the category $\str(X/R)$ of stratified sheaves over a smooth scheme $X/R$, where $R$ is a Dedekind ring.
+We show that the subcategory $\str^{\rm o}(X/R)$ of relative stratified bundles is a Tannakian lattice (assuming the existence of an $R$-point of $X$).
+We then compare the fibers of the relative fundamental group and the fundamental group of the fibers.
+When $R$ is a complete local discrete valuation ring of equal characteristics, we show that the category of all stratified sheaves $\str(X/R)$ is a Tannakian category over $R$.